clburlison/clburlison.com/content/post/2018-02-07-macos-beta-images.md

     ```bash
     sed -i '' 's/return false/return true/g' /path/to/091-65991.English.dist
     ```
-1. Use the path to the `091-65991.English.dist` file in the following command.
 1. Use an undocumented option to install from the dist file directly to the shadow mounted dmg.
 Make sure to change the Volumes path if it is named differently.

     ```bash